foundry-rs/starknet-foundry/docs/src/testing/test-attributes.md

 Enables fuzzing for a given test case.

 Read more about test case fuzzing [here](../snforge-advanced-features/fuzz-testing.md).

 #### Usage

 Mark the test as fuzzed test, and configure the fuzzer itself.
 Configures how many runs will be performed, and the starting seed (for repeatability).

 ```rust
 #[fuzzer(runs: 10, seed: 123)]
 ```

 Any parameter of `fuzzer` attribute can be omitted:

 ```rust
 #[fuzzer]
 #[fuzzer(runs: 10)]
 #[fuzzer(seed: 123)]
 ```

-And will be filled in with default values in that case.
+And will be filled in with default values in that case (default `runs` value is 256).

 > ⚠️ **Warning**
 >
 > Please note, that the test function needs to have some parameters in order for fuzzer to have something to fuzz.
 > Otherwise it will fail to execute and crash the runner.